Levis0045/MetaLex-vagrant/README.md

 ![metalex process](./docs/results_process.png)

 - After successful command execution you can access results inside imagesInput directory but you can also access it directly from your browser as http://localhost:8080/fs/mnt/fs/ redirects you under '/' of your vagrant host.
+The web file manager is provided using https://github.com/coderaiser/cloudcmd.

 # Contributors